-Jessica Simpson, 40, Shows Off Ripped Body As She Strikes A Poolside Yoga Pose At Sunset
+Jessica Simpson, 40, Shows Off Her Ripped Body As She Strikes A Poolside Yoga Pose At Sunset

 The singer and fashion designer, who turned 40 in July, looked half her age in the fierce shot shared to her Instagram page.

-In the pic, a tanned and toned Jessica glowed as she wore a black, keyhole-cut workout top and dark leopard print leggings as she did a yoga pose in front of a pool.
+In the pic, a tanned and toned Jessica glowed as she wore a cropped, black, keyhole-cut sports top and dark leopard print leggings as she did a yoga pose in front of a pool.
 The mom of three was barefoot and had her blonde hair pulled into a loose messy bun held up by a scrunchie and gold hoop earrings in her ears as a blazing orange sunset served as her background.

 The results of Jessica’s hard workouts were apparent as she showed off her toned arms in the new photo.
 Fans know that she lost more than 100 pounds after giving birth to her youngest child, Birdie Me Johnson, last year.

 In the caption to the post, Jessica wrote that she was starting her week off right, with a “warrior” mindset that was aligning with a stunning sunset.
-The designer also tagged her Jessica Simpson Style collection for the fashionable workout gear in the stunning pic, which can be seen below.
+The designer also tagged her Jessica Simpson Style collection for the fashionable fitness gear worn in the stunning pic, which can be seen below.

-In the comments section to the photo, which received more than 243,000 likes within a few hours, a sampling of Jessica’s 5.5 million Instagram followers reacted to her “warrior goddess” look, with some noting how fit and healthy she looked.
+In the comments section to the post, which received more than 243,000 likes within a few hours, a sampling of Jessica’s 5.5 million Instagram followers reacted to her “warrior goddess” look, with some noting how fit and healthy she looked.
 Some said the fierce pose and stylish workout gear was enough to inspire them to take up yoga.

 “I’ve never seen anyone pull off a messy bun that well! you’re glowing!!!” one commenter wrote.